wmo-im/wis2box-training/documentation/docs/en/practical-sessions/configuring-wis2box-datasets.md

 ### Configuring data mappings

-When a custom template is used, no default data mappings are provided.
+When Template=other is used, no default data mappings are provided.
 As a result, the Dataset Mappings Editor will be empty and users must configure the mappings according to their specific requirements.

 <img alt="Data Mappings: update plugin" src="/../assets/img/wis2box-data-mappings-other1.png" width="800">